 Seeds of annuals generally do not need any pre-treatment before they will grow, but seed from many trees and shrubs need special treatment before they will grow.
 Some seeds, such as legumes, have hard, shiny seed coats that are very slow to soak up water.
 They require scarification to soften the seed coat.
 The simplest method is to pour hot, not boiling, water over the seeds and let them soak overnight.
 Another method is to rub seeds between two sheets of sandpaper.
 Larger seeds can be nicked with a file but care must be taken so the embryo inside is not damaged.

-Seed from most plants, trees, shrubs and perennials native to temperate climates require stratification to duplicate winter temperatures before they will grow.
-Seeds can be planted outside in the fall, or, more reliably, they can be mixed with moist peat moss or vermiculite, put in clear plastic bags, and placed in the refrigerator, not the freezer.
+Seed from most trees, shrubs and perennials native to temperate climates require stratification to duplicate winter temperatures before they will grow.
+Seeds can be planted outside in the fall, or more reliably, they can be mixed with moist peat moss or vermiculite, put in clear plastic bags, and placed in the refrigerator, not the freezer.
 Most seeds require eight weeks of 33 to 41 degrees, some as little as four weeks and some as many as twelve weeks.
 When gathering seeds, harvest them as soon as they are ripe and keep them moist.
 If seeds become dried out, it is harder to get them to grow.

 Seeds that require warmer soil and seeds that are hard to grow can get off to a better start if started indoors about six weeks before being planted outside.

-If lots of plants are needed, then plant seeds in a plastic flat with drainage holes filled with moist seed starting mix.
+If lots of plants are needed, then plant seeds in a plastic flat with drainage holes that is filled with moist seed starting mix.
 Use a yard stick or piece of lath to indent lines in the soil surface about an inch apart for small seeds.
 Spread the seed in the indented lines and cover with a thin layer of seed starting mix.
 Keeping an inch between rows of seed will help stop damping off disease from spreading throughout the flat.

 Before seedlings can be planted outdoors, they will need a week of hardening off to help them adjust to harsher growing conditions outside.
 Ideally, plants should be moved to a cold frame and the glass cover lifted a little higher and a little longer each day unless there are strong winds or frost.
 An alternative is to move plants outside to a sheltered location during the day and into a cool room or garage at night.